No backdoor contact with PDM: ISPR

 He said over 37 percent fencing had been completed along the Pak-Iran border.
 He said over 482 out of 1,068 planned forts had so far been constructed on the western border.
 As a result of border control measures, cross-border movement through border terminals has witnessed an increase of 33 percent, taking the revenue receipt in last six months to Rs48 billion.

-“This is a project of Pakistan government and not of Pakistan Army and nobody can dare root out the fencing,“ he said while responding to a question about threats being hurled to dismantle fencing.
+“This is a project of Pakistan government and not of Pakistan Army and nobody can dare uproot the fencing,“ he said while responding to a question about threats being hurled to dismantle fencing.